 You need a paid Squarespace plan with Commerce features to sell anything.
 Here is how the plans break down:

 - Basic Commerce ($36/month billed annually): Removes the 3% transaction fee entirely.
-Adds customer accounts, checkout on your domain, and advanced merchandising.
+Adds customer accounts, checkout on your domain, and advanced merchandising tools like related products and featured items.
 This is the right starting point for most stores.

-- Advanced Commerce ($65/month billed annually): Adds subscriptions, abandoned cart recovery, advanced discounting, and sell on Instagram.
-Best for stores that rely on recurring revenue or need aggressive conversion tools.
+- Advanced Commerce ($65/month billed annually): Adds subscriptions, abandoned cart recovery emails, advanced discounting, sell on Instagram, and real-time carrier shipping rates.
+Best for stores that rely on recurring revenue or need conversion tools like cart recovery.

 What Products Can You Sell on Squarespace?